dvlab-research/ControlNeXt/ControlNeXt-SVD/README.md

 > --controlnet_model_name_or_path : the model path of controlnet (a light weight module) \
 > --unet_model_name_or_path : the model path of unet

-5. Face Enhancement (Recommand for human video generation)
+5. Face Enhancement (Optional，Recommand for bad faces)

 > Currently, the model is not specifically trained for IP consistency, as there are already many mature tools available.
 Additionally, alternatives like Animate Anyone also adopt such post-processing techniques.